AMSpears/weatherapp/README.md

 ## Approach Taken

-* Researched API Documentation
+* Researched API Documentation.
-* Sketched the layout of the app
+* Sketched the layout of the app.
-* Researched design inspiration and background pictures on dribbble
+* Researched design inspiration and background pictures on dribbble.

 ## Weather API